 As a subcontractor, MaxGrip has performed a Reliability Centered Maintenance (RCM) study for a major refinery project in Abu Dhabi.
-A large refinery is being expanded and needs to step up production as soon as possible.
-MaxGrip provides rapid EAM deployment and uses Optimizer+ to ensure the new installations are safely fitted in and have their own maintenance program from day one.
+A large refinery is being expand and needs to step up production as soon as possible.
+MaxGrip provides rapid EAM deployment to ensure the new installations are safely fitted in and have their own maintenance program from day one.

 MaxGrip has a strategic alliance with a world leader in providing compliance, integrity and specialist risk consultancy services to the energy industry.
 Having joined forces to develop risk-based maintenance software, we provide oil and gas operators with the means to improve safety, equipment integrity and operational reliability, while achieving uptime gains of over 20 percent.

 The EPC project ranges from the earliest design phase to the commissioning phase.
-MaxGrip added value from the start by using the contractor’s analyses as input for a comprehensive RCM procedure.
+MaxGrip added value from the start by using the contractors’ analyses as input for a comprehensive RCM procedure.
 Efficiency was also secured by MaxGrip’s familiarity with the refinery operator’s maintenance policies, allowing for speedy equipment criticality analysis.
-With its Optimizer+ software, MaxGrip analysed the risks, build an asset register, and recorded the maintenance routines for the new equipment, ultimately delivering the quality results the contractor and its client need.
+MaxGrip analyzed the risks, build an asset register, and recorded the maintenance routines for the new equipment, ultimately delivering the quality results the contractor and its client need.